100 Notable alumni of

 -

-Marshawn Terrell Lynch is an American actor and former professional football player who was a running back for 12 seasons in the National Football League (NFL).
+Marshawn Terrell Lynch is an American former professional football running back who played in the National Football League (NFL) for 12 seasons.
 Nicknamed "Beast Mode", he spent the majority of his career with the Seattle Seahawks.
-Lynch grew up in Oakland, California, and played college football for the nearby California Golden Bears, earning first-team All-American honors and becoming the school's second all-time career rusher.
-He was selected by the Buffalo Bills in the first round of the 2007 NFL draft and played three full seasons before joining Seattle during the 2010 season.
+He played college football for the California Golden Bears, earning first-team All-American honors and winning Pac-10 Offensive Player of the Year in 2006.
+Lynch was selected in the first round of the 2007 NFL draft by the Buffalo Bills, where he played three full seasons and earned Pro Bowl honors in 2008.
+He was traded to the Seahawks during the 2010 season.

 -